samuelsenerwa/Alx_Portfolio_project/README.md

-ALX Portfolio MVP
+CareBridge

+Introduction

-This repository contains the Minimum Viable Product (MVP) for the ALX portfolio project.
-The ALX portfolio MVP is a web application that connects patients with doctors for appointment scheduling.
-It provides a platform for patients to easily find and book appointments with doctors based on their specialization and availability.
+CareBridge is a web application that connects patients with doctors for convenient appointment scheduling.
+It provides an intuitive platform for patients to easily find and book appointments with doctors based on their specialization and availability.
+This project was developed as part of the ALX portfolio MVP.

-Authors
+Deployed Site: CareBridge
+Final Project Blog Article: CareBridge: Connecting Patients with Doctors
+Authors:
-Gideon Lang'at
+Gideon Lang'at: LinkedIn
-Alvin Charo
+Alvin Charo: LinkedIn
-Samuel Senerwa
+Samuel Senerwa: LinkedIn

-Features

-User Registration and Login: Users can create an account and log in to the platform.
-Doctor Listings: The platform provides a list of doctors with their specialties and contact information.
-Appointment Scheduling: Users can schedule appointments with doctors based on their availability.
-User Profile: Users can manage their profile information and view their appointment history.

-Technologies Used

-Backend: Python, Flask, SQLite
-Frontend: React.js
-Additional Libraries and Tools: Flask CORS, React Router

-Getting Started

-To get started with the ALX portfolio MVP project, follow the steps below:
+Installation

+To run the CareBridge web application locally, follow these steps:

 1. Clone the repository:
 git clone <repository-url>

-2. Set up the backend:
+Set up the backend:

 Navigate to the Backend directory: cd Backend

-Install the required dependencies: pip install -r requirements.txt
+Install the required dependencies:

+pip install -r requirements.txt

 Run the backend server:
 python wsgi.py

-3. Set up the frontend:
+2. Set up the frontend:

 Navigate to the Frontend directory: cd Frontend